manogyasingh/foobar/README.md

-# foobar
+# Solutions from Google's Foobar challenge

-Solutions of the challenges I got on Google Foobar
+foobar is (well known) secret hiring challenge by Google. this repo contains my solutions to the questions I was asked in it